Mahesh100/Spring-Java-Framwork/README.md

 -The class that needs the Dependency must expose a public constructor that takes an instance of the required Dependency as a constructor argument.
 -A constructor therefore enforces the dependency requirement whether or not you're using Spring, making it container-agnostic.
 - If you use setter injection, the setter may or may not be called, so the instance may never be provided with its dependency.
--constructor injection ensures all mandatory properties have been satisfied
+-constructor injection ensures all mandatory properties have been satisfied.

+***Autowire In Spring***
+- Autowiring feature of spring framework enables you to inject the object dependency implicitly.
+-